top of page

-Those who share these principles can support the project by signing the Petition on Change.org.
+Those who share this vision can support it by signing the public petition on Change.org.

 The initiative was conceived and promoted by Giancarlo Leporatti, a Venetian professional with over forty years of experience in the international events market and in destination marketing, with a focus on sustainable development models.